Zooz/predator/docs/devguide/docs/chaosmesh.md

 Chaos experiments management is available under *Chaos* tab
 ![Screenshot](images/chaos-mesh-management.png)

-Create experiment is done by creating a json formatted kubernetes resource
+Create an experiment by creating a JSON-formatted Kubernetes resource.
 ![Screenshot](images/chaos-mesh-create.png)

-It is advised to use chaos mesh dashboard to generate the appropriate resource [create and run chaos experiments](https://chaos-mesh.org/docs/run-a-chaos-experiment/)
+It is advised to use the Chaos Mesh dashboard to generate the appropriate resource.
+For more details, see the guide on [create and run chaos experiments](https://chaos-mesh.org/docs/run-a-chaos-experiment/)

 ## Adding Chaos Experiments to Predator Tests